-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF36.
-BTS Message May Be Lost When the STPCLK# Signal is Active Problem: STPCLK# is asserted to enable the processor to enter a low-power state.
-Under some circumstances, when STPCLK# becomes active, a pending BTS (Branch Trace Store) message may be either lost and not written or written with corrupted branch address to the Debug Store area.
-Implication: BTS messages may be lost in the presence of STPCLK# assertions.
-Workaround: None identified.
+BTS Message May Be Lost When the STPCLK# Signal is Active circumstances, when STPCLK# becomes active, a pending BTS (Branch Trace Store) message may be either lost and not written or written with corrupted branch address to the Debug Store area.